db-puzzle/maintenance-OS/docs/UserPermissionSystem/PERMISSION_SYSTEM_SPECIFICATION.md

 - Extends Spatie's permission model with scope metadata
 - Stored as JSON in permission's metadata column
 - Evaluated through custom Gate callbacks

+### 6. User Invitations (Laravel Notifications & Signed URLs)
+- Only system administrators can invite new users
+- Invitations are sent via Laravel Notifications (email)
+- Each invitation contains a signed URL with expiration
+- Invitations can specify initial role assignment
+- Audit trail for all invitations (sent, accepted, expired)
+- Ability to revoke pending invitations

 ## Laravel Integration Strategy